ericr6/iexec_workshop/README.md

 It leverages the scikit-learn Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

-The application consists in plotting a statistical maps to measure the brain activity The second plot applies a threeshold to highligth the most active brain area.
+The example consists in plotting a statistical maps to measure the brain activity.

+The second plot just applies a threeshold to highlight the most active brain area.

 more details in <https://en.wikipedia.org/wiki/Statistical_parametric_mapping>